 To get a better understanding of how to plan your marketing budget for better ROI:

-Now that you’ve identified your budget it’s time to pick the marketing channels that you will be using to grow your business.
+Now that you’ve identified what and how to spend your marketing dollars, it’s time to pick the marketing channels that you will be using to grow your business.

 9. Define your marketing channels

 Social media platforms and other marketing channels have absolutely exploded in the last decade so you have a ton of channels to choose from.
 Now remember to have an authentic brand presence on every channel and only expand to ones that fit your brand strategy.
 Here are some of the top ones that you should consider for your marketing plan template: